-As fully committed members of ukactive each Head of School has actively and regularly contributed to discussion groups and attended steering meetings as part of the process to bring this issue in front of Government.
+As fully committed ukactive members each Head of School actively and regularly contributes to discussion groups to put this issue in front of Government.

 From the latest health select committee report: Impact of physical activity and diet on health we feel:

 - The report focuses on the central message that physical activity must be seen as a key health priority independent of diet, echoing ukactive's calls that physical activity plays a wider role than obesity.